 - i.
 In general, substantial concern was best demonstrated by a decreasing population (abundance or distribution), decreasing habitat, or significant threats, particularly when they were greater than expected under natural variation.
 Other factors considered during this evaluation included abundance, geographic distribution, reproductive potential, dispersal capabilities, and other demographic and life history characteristics of the species that could influence long-term persistence in the plan area.
-This approach was based on best available scientific information in conjunction with professional expertise of Regional Office biologists. - ii.
-Rarity alone typically was not considered a substantial concern unless accompanied by one of the three general conditions listed in Step 2 (B)(i) above or having other prominent circumstances leading to concern for long-term persistence in the plan area. - C) If there was insufficient scientific information available to conclude that there was a substantial concern about a species' capability to persist in the plan area over the long term, or if the species was secure in the plan area, that species was not identified as a potential SCC.
+This approach was based on best available scientific information in conjunction with professional expertise of Regional Office biologists. - We clarify that rarity alone typically was not considered a substantial concern unless accompanied by one of the three general conditions listed in Step 2 (B)(i) above or having other prominent circumstances leading to concern for long-term persistence in the plan area.
+Most species in any given community are naturally rare (McGill et al. 2007, Magurran and Henderson 2003), so low abundance is not necessarily cause for concern. - C) If there was insufficient scientific information available to conclude that there was a substantial concern about a species' capability to persist in the plan area over the long term, or if the species was secure in the plan area, that species was not identified as a potential SCC.
 Rationale for not identifying species as potential SCC included: - i.
 If the species was secure and its continued long-term persistence in the plan area was not at risk based on knowledge of its abundance, distribution, lack of threats to persistence, trends in habitat, or responses to management. - ii.
 Insufficient scientific information was available to conclude that there was a substantial concern about the species' capability to persist in the plan area over the long term.
 Lack of sufficient scientific information included having limited inventory data resulting from low survey effort, lack of effective detection methods, or, in the case of purported population declines, lack of reasonably consistent monitoring methods among trend monitoring periods that would preclude meaningful comparison.
+The availability of information about other factors noted in the rationale spreadsheet was also considered.

 Step 3.
-In response to public comments and to new scientific information, Regional Office staff iteratively reviewed the species selection process and criteria requirements, available information, and the rationale for identifying the SCC.
+In response to public comments, objections, and new scientific information, Regional Office staff iteratively reviewed the species selection process and criteria requirements, available information, and the rationale for identifying the SCC.
 During this phase, Regional Office staff clarified and augmented documentation for the SCC planning record.
 This step resulted in the animal SCC list for the Custer Gallatin National Forest's Proposed Action and Final Environmental Impact Statement.